-In early October, YWCA Banff hosted Leading Change, a gender-based violence prevention training program created by the Alberta Council of Women’s Shelters (ACWS) and funded by the Alberta Status of Women.
+In early October, YWCA Banff hosted Leading Change, a gender-based violence prevention training program created by the Alberta Council of Women’s Shelters (ACWS).
+YWCA Banff secured funding from the Alberta Status of Women in order to offer the program free of charge.

 The goal of Leading Change is to increase participants’ knowledge of issues surrounding domestic and sexual violence, and to empower them with tools to become allies who speak out against violence and make informed decisions when witnessing sexism, homophobia and violence in their day to day lives .
 Men from throughout the Bow Valley volunteered their time to attend the three-day training .